 \subsection{Orbit}

 We compute the orbit of W1 using the analytic potential \texttt{MWPotential2014} of the \texttt{galpy} package by \cite{galpy}.
-This model of the Milky Way's gravitational potential consists of a power-law spherical potential representing the bulge \citep{Binney}, a Miyamoto-Nagai disk potential \citep{Miyamoto}, and a NFW dark matter halo potential \citep{Navarro}.
-From this, we integrate the orbit of W1 backwards in time based on its 6D phase-space coordinates (see Table \ref{table_properties} for values).
+This model of the Milky Way's gravitational potential consists of a power-law spherical potential representing the bulge \citep{Binney}, a Miyamoto--Nagai disk potential \citep{Miyamoto}, and a Navarro--Frenk--White dark matter halo potential \citep{Navarro}.
+From this, we integrate the orbit of W1 backwards in time based on its six-dimensional phase-space coordinates (see Table \ref{table_properties} for values).
 We measure a proper motion of $(\mu_{\alpha}^*, \mu_{\delta}) = (\pmra, \pmdec)$ mas yr$^{-1}$ by using a single Gaussian maximum likelihood model on the seven stars in our member sample with measured {\it Gaia} proper motions (see Figure \ref{fig:membership}g).
-This is consistent with the results of \cite{Pace2022}, who apply background mixture models to {\it Gaia} EDR3 data, both in measurement value and the number of {\it Gaia} members.
+This is consistent with the results of \cite{Pace2022}, who applied background mixture models to {\it Gaia} EDR3 data, both in measurement value and the number of {\it Gaia} members.